AhmedHesham34/AhmedHesham34/README.md

 - 👋 Hi, I’m @AhmedHesham34
 - 👀 I’m interested in Data science and Machine learning
 - 🌱 I’m currently learning Data science and Machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me ...
+- 📫 How to reach me on ahmedhesham5080@gmail.com

 <!---
 AhmedHesham34/AhmedHesham34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.